Amethyst Theatre

 The Amethyst Theatre formerly and perhaps better known as the Vogue Theatre is a historical movie theatre located in McAdam, New Brunswick.
 The theatre which is considered one of New Brunswick's classic theatres saw its peak during the early-mid 20th century.
 However, events such as a fire during Hurricane Edna in 1954, vandalism, and neglect have seen the building fall into disrepair.
 In 2010 the theatre was purchased by a new owner who began renovations to restore the theatre and provide a new cultural outlet for the village.
-The most watched film in the theater was The Sound of Music (Film) back in 1965.
+The most watched film in the theater was The Sound of Music back in 1965.